My Secret Life (memoir)

 My Secret Life, by "Walter", is the memoir of a gentleman describing the author's sexual development and experiences in Victorian England.
 It was first published in a private edition of eleven volumes, at the expense of the author, including an imperfect index, which appeared over seven years beginning around 1888.

-The work itself is enormous, amounting to over one million words, the eleven original volumes amounting to over 4,000 pages.
-The text is repetitive and highly disorganised and the literary quality is negligible, but its frank discussion of sexual matters and other hidden aspects of Victorian life make it a rare and valuable social document.
+The work amounts to over one million words, the eleven original volumes being to over 4,000 pages.
+The text is repetitive and highly disorganized, and the literary quality is negligible, but its frank discussion of sexual matters and other hidden aspects of Victorian life make it a rare and valuable social document.
 According to Steven Marcus, it is virtually the only source for information on London's houses of prostitution, in which Walter spent many hours.
 It has been described as "one of the strangest and most obsessive books ever written".

 Publishing and bans

-The first edition was probably printed by Auguste Brancart, in an impression of only 25 copies.
+The first edition was likely printed by Auguste Brancart, in an impression of only 25 copies.

-In the twentieth century My Secret Life was pirated and reprinted in a number of abridged versions that were frequently suppressed for obscenity.
-In 1932, for example, a New York publisher was arrested for issuing the first three volumes.
+In the twentieth century, My Secret Life was pirated and reprinted in a number of abridged versions that were frequently suppressed for obscenity.
+For example, in 1932, a New York publisher was arrested for issuing the first three volumes.

-In the USA it was finally published without censorship in 1966 by Grove Press, but in 1969 a British printer, Arthur Dobson, was sentenced to two years' prison for producing a UK reprint.
-It was not until 1995 that the work in its entirety was published openly in the UK, by Arrow Books.
+In the USA, it was finally published without censorship in 1966 by Grove Press, but in 1969 a British printer, Arthur Dobson, was sentenced to two years in prison for producing a UK reprint.
+It was not until 1994 that the work in its entirety was published openly in the UK by Arrow Books.